bitcoinpup/Peritas/Peritas White Paper.md

-# **Peritas: An Accessible Multi-Signature Wallet Solution for Enhanced Self-Custody**
+# **Peritas: An Accessible Multi-Signature Wallet Proposal for Enhanced Self-Custody**

 ## **Abstract**

-Peritas aims to provide a simple, open-source, multi-platform application designed to simplify the setup and management of multi-signature (multi-sig) wallets.
-The application specifically targets new Bitcoin users, enhancing the security of their holdings without requiring additional hardware.
-By creating an accessible, intuitive interface and aligning with Web of Trust (WOT) principles, Peritas addresses a significant gap in the Bitcoin ecosystem, promoting higher security with minimal user friction.
+Peritas aims to provide or inspire simple, open-source, multi-platform applications designed to simplify the setup and management of multi-signature (multi-sig) wallets.
+It specifically targets new Bitcoin users, enhancing the security of their holdings without requiring additional hardware.
+By creating an accessible, intuitive interface and aligning with Web of Trust (WOT) principles, Peritas hopes to address a significant gap in the Bitcoin ecosystem, promoting higher security with minimal user friction.

 ## **1. Introduction**